kartikey-mittal/snipify4code/README.md

 ### - Code Snippets Integration:

 Efficiently share post-meeting answers with screenshot snapshots for collaborative learning and improved accessibility for all learners.

+### - AI Interview Genie:

+Engage in AI-powered interviews that mimics real-life scenarios,helping them experience to feel of an interview

 ### - AI Screening (Face Recognition) :